In this article let us explore the two way data binding in Angular and how NgModel implements the two-way binding in Angular Forms. The ngModel

 Two way data binding is useful in data entry forms.
 Whenever a user makes changes to a form field, we would like to update our model.
 Similarly, when we update the model with new data, we would like to update the view as well

-The two way data binding nothing but both property binding & event binding applied together.
-Property Binding is one way from view to component.
-The event binding is one way from component to view.
+The two way data binding is nothing but both property binding & event binding applied together.
+Property Binding is one way from component to view.
+The event binding is one way from view to component.
 If we combine both we will get the Two-way binding.

 Two way using property & Event Binding